nicholasdunbar/cucumber-sandbox/readme.md

 ## Attempts to configure the browser

 Sometimes you want to configure the browser to use the settings of a certain user.
-This is called in fireFox the profile of the user.
+This is called the FireFox Profile.
 In FF (less than or equal to 47) you could do this easily.
-But now with FF moving to Marionette there is no easy way to configure Capybara to load the browser with a certain profile.
-I was trying to set the Firefox Profile in env.rb with the following code, it works in cucumber but not with spec/example-rspec-capybara.rb using RSpec with Capybara:
+But now with FF moving to Marionette it is difficult to configure Capybara to load the browser with a certain profile because all the old examples on the web and it doesn't work in all contexts.
+I was trying to set the Firefox Profile in env.rb with the following code, it works in Cucumber `cucumber features/test.features` and `rspec spec/example-rspec.rb` (Pure Selenium) but not with spec/example-rspec-capybara.rb using RSpec with Capybara:
 ```
 Capybara.register_driver :geckodriver do |app|
   profile = Selenium::WebDriver::Zipper.zip('/Users/dunban1/Library/Application Support/Firefox/Profiles/s1xdknox.testprofile')